kevinramlal/kevinramlal.github.io/articles_index.md

 0. [Introducing the Roadmap](./Articles/about_roadmap.md)

 1. [What is a Market Maker?](./Articles/Market-Making.md)
+- The role of market makers in efficient markets
+- Transaction costs
+- Bid-Ask spreads

 2. [Introduction to Liquidity and Market Microstructure](./Articles/Intro-to-Liquidity.md)
-- Define Liquidity, and why it's important
+- Defining Liquidity and why it's important.
-- Define Microstructure
+- Defining Microstructure.
-- Introducing the limit order book

 3. [Introduction to Price Discovery](./Articles/Price-Discovery-Process.md).
 - Glosten-Milgrom